Feast by Freedom from Torture

 Join us for a world-class evening of gourmet street food and entertainment in support of Freedom from Torture, celebrating food and cultures from around the world.

-We have brought together a hand-picked selection of London's finest chefs who will be cooking alongside survivors of torture to create the ultimate menu, celebrating food and cultures from around the world.
+We have brought together a selection of London's finest chefs who will be cooking alongside survivors of torture to create the ultimate menu, celebrating food and cultures from around the world.

 This year's chef line up includes:

-• Anton Manganaro - BAFTA.
-Anton began his culinary career at the Royal Garden Hotel with David Nichols, formerly of The Ritz and the Mandarin Oriental Hyde Park Hotel, and since then he has worked with many well-known chefs including five years with Paul Merrett, achieving a Michelin star at Interlude and The Greenhouse.
-For over sixteen years, Anton has been Head Chef at the prestigious BAFTA, creating exceptional, modern dishes for stars of stage and screen.
+• Anton Manganaro - BAFTA: Anton began his culinary career at the Royal Garden Hotel with David Nichols, formerly of The Ritz and the Mandarin Oriental Hyde Park Hotel, and since then he has worked with many well-known chefs including five years with Paul Merrett, achieving a Michelin star at Interlude and The Greenhouse.
+For over 16 years, Anton has been Head Chef at the prestigious BAFTA, creating exceptional, modern dishes for stars of stage and screen.

 With specialist fine wines from Farr Vintners, a gastronome-inspired Silent Auction, gourmet prizes to win in the grand raffle and handmade gifts from our survivor shop.